Table of Contents

 Driving in Serbia

 Driving in Serbia can be dangerous for a few reasons.
 One, the roads outside of the cities are not maintained well so you might catch some rough roads if you want to cross the country.
 Two, the traffic police and toll booths are known to scam people out of their money, especially tourists.
-Here are some simple facts for you to check out.

 Electricity in Serbia